pabl-o-ce/poscye-discord-ai-bot/README.md

 ## Features

-- Can use text generation inference from huggingfaces 🤗.
+- Can use TGI from huggingfaces 🤗.
 - GPT and Dalle form OpenAI
 - Stable Difussion from Stability
 - Characters